jwdevx/bittrickle-p2p-udp-tcp/README.md

 - `OK ...` or `Error ...` messages for all commands
 - For `get`: `200 <peer_ip> <tcp_port>` so the client can open a TCP connection to the peer

----

 ## Quickstart
-> Assumes Python 3.x and local demo on one machine (loopback).

 1) **Prepare credentials** (server working dir)
 ```